people are precious.

 Luca Franzetti is an architect who graduated from Polytechnic of Milan, specialized in interethnic urban planning.
 Passionate about researching and applying the principles of complexity theory as a vehicle to interpret contemporary society to produce coherent design proposals.

-Carla Anderson is a Product Designer specialized in visual merchandising and art direction.
-With an entrepreneurial nature, she has developed the ability to understand customer requirements in order to offer creative, innovative and effective solutions.
+Carla Anderson is a Product Designer who graduated from ELISAVA Barcelona (master's degree), specializing in visual merchandising and art direction.
+She has developed the ability to understand customer requirements to offer creative, effective, and innovative solutions.

 PRODUCT & GRAPHIC DESIGNER